sammyd/iOS8-day-by-day-book/manuscript/08-today-extension.md

 ## Conclusion

-All the extensions are a really cool new feature of iOS8 - they represent the beginning of Apple opening up the operating system for devs.
+All the extensions are a really cool new feature of iOS 8 - they represent the beginning of Apple opening up the operating system for devs.
 The today extension could be hugely powerful - offering the chance to really improve the user experience.
 However, it's important to use it wisely.
 If there's a massive